 Singapore General Hospital (SGH), a member of the

-SingHealth group, gives tips to combat-fit servicemen on how to prepare for the new IPPT (Individual Physical Proficiency Test) and improve performance scores.
+SingHealth group, gives tips to combat-fit servicemen on how to prepare and improve performance scores for the IPPT (Individual Physical Proficiency Test).

 First off, forget about quick-fix solutions that promise to help you get fit in a short time.
 For relatively active men, IPPT training should begin at least 8 weeks prior to the test date.
 Those that rarely exercise or do it sporadically will need more time, i.e. at least 12 weeks, advises Ms Seah.